DKFN/trunks-nanos/docs/tuts/playersName.md

 ![Hello world alert](../images/playersName/pn1.PNG)

 ## Getting the player name when he clicks Ok
-Exactly like the HelloWorld example, we need to specify an `OnClickOk` function to the alert but this time we are retreiving the playerName
+Exactly like the HelloWorld example, we need to specify an `OnClickOk` function to the alert but this time we are retreiving the playerName.

+To get the value of the Alert we need to call `Value` function on the Alert's variable
 ```lua
 plyNameAlert.OnClickOk = function()
     local playerName = plyNameAlert:Value()